NIS2 in the United Kingdom

 Scope

-UK CS&R will cover Managed service providers (MSPs) for IT services and so-called Designated Critical Suppliers under its regulation for cybersecurity, analogous to EU NIS2.
+UK CS&R will additionally regulate Managed Service Providers (MSPs) and Designated Critical Suppliers under UK regulation for cybersecurity, analogous to EU NIS2.

 CS&R aims to provide flexibility to refine the duties and threshold criteria through secondary legislation, subject to appropriate consultation, to ensure that the requirements can be updated in line with changes in technology, emerging threats and lessons learned from implementation.